• Skip to primary navigation

 8. Clear Connection Protocol Options

 Just like ice cream, VPN connection protocols come in a variety of flavors.
-Each have their own strengths and weaknesses, such as:
+Each have their strengths and weaknesses, such as:

-• High-security, low speed protocols;
+• High-security, low-speed protocols;

-• Lower-encryption, higher speed protocols;
+• Lower encryption key, higher speed protocols;

 Most VPNs – but not all – give you the option to choose not only which VPN server you connect to, but also which protocol with which you want to connect.